What is condition monitoring (CM)?

 Cost

-Implementing a condition monitoring program can be quite expensive, as it typically requires the installation of sensors and other monitoring equipment, as well as an investment in data analysis software and personnel to manage the program and equipment.
-The cost of executing a condition monitoring program may be prohibitive for some organizations, particularly smaller ones.
+Implementing a condition monitoring program can be quite expensive.
+It typically requires the installation of sensors and other monitoring equipment, as well as an investment in data analysis software and personnel to manage the program and equipment.
+The cost of running a condition monitoring program may be prohibitive for some organizations, particularly smaller ones.

 Complexity